Hoyasumii/avengers-endgame/README.md

 [Clint's anger is quickly replaced with grief]

 CLINT BARTON: It was supposed to be me.
-She sacrificed her life for tha
+She sacrificed her life for that